Burningstone91/smart-home/README.md

 * 8x Aqara Door/Window sensor for all windows/doors leading out of the house

 ### Automations
-**Notification on high humidity** [climate.py](https://github.com/Burningstone91/smart-home/blob/master/appdaemon/configuration/apps/climate.py)
+**Notification on high humidity :sweat_drops:** [climate.py](https://github.com/Burningstone91/smart-home/blob/master/appdaemon/configuration/apps/climate.py)

 Sends a notification on a specified interval with a list of all rooms with humidity above the defined threshold.